Authority and Responsibility

 - The purchase of office furniture and equipment, and all contracts for renovation and maintenance of physical plant assets, require advance approval of the Associate Vice President for Facilities.

 - Capital equipment in excess of $1,000 requires approval of the Budget Committee in advance of purchase.
-These items are normally purchased at one time for the whole Institution at year-end through excess revenue reserves.

 - See procedures for use of the Corporate Card here.

 - As required by the Internal Revenue Service, IRS Form W-9, Request for Taxpayer Identification Number(s) and Certification, must be collected from all vendors prior to issuance of a university accounts payable check.
 (Get a copy of IRS Form W-9 here).

 - A vendor subject to backup withholding will have the appropriate tax withheld from payment in accordance with IRS regulations.